donatj/Webarchive-PHP/README.md

 function addMainResource($content [, $url = null [, $mime = 'text/html' [, $charset = 'UTF-8' [, $headers = null]]]])
 ```

+Adds the Primary "MainResource" - which is the entry point into the web archive,
+usually an HTML document.

 ##### Parameters:

 - ***string*** `$content`